 We are deeply sorry for your loss - the staff at Butler & Sons Funeral Home and Cremation

-Butler and Sons Funeral Home is assisting the family.
+Butler and Sons Funeral Home is honored to serve the Holloway family.